 When designed well, inventory management with RFID is a breeze.
-If the manufactured items are individually identified (eg: a shelf full of computers), and locations are carefully labelled, then a simple button push can inventory and timestamp tens or hundreds of items in one pass.
+If the manufactured items are individually identified (for example, a shelf full of computers), and locations are carefully labelled, then a simple button push can inventory and timestamp tens or hundreds of items in one pass.

-For SKU-based inventory (eg: low-value items such as screws, washers, nuts) then RFID can be applied in a couple of ways.
-If it is convenient and cost-effective to individually identify aggregated quantities of stock (eg: 100 nuts, bolts and washers in a kit for sale or internal use), then the same principles as for individually identified items can be used.
+For SKU-based inventory (for example, low-value items such as screws, washers, nuts) then RFID can be applied in a couple of ways.
+If it is convenient and cost-effective to individually identify aggregated quantities of stock (for example, 100 nuts, bolts and washers in a kit for sale or internal use), then the same principles as for individually identified items can be used.
 If a more conventional stores model is used, RFID tags can still be used or barcodes may be better - much depends on circumstances.

 The same tools are used for put-away and picking, to maintain a moving inventory count.
 An MSL (minimum stock level) feature in the software helps ensure that stock is replenished in a timely fashion, avoiding disruption associated with shortage of raw materials.